 After hiking Laurel Falls trail, I truly understand why it’s the most popular hiking trail in all of Great Smoky Mountains national park.
-Not only is Laurel Falls kid-friendly, but it also offers breathe taking views and natural pools, courtesy of Mother Nature.
+Not only is Laurel Falls family-friendly, but it also offers breathe taking views and natural pools, courtesy of Mother Nature.

-Laurel Falls Trail, Great Smoky Mountain National Park
+Laurel Falls Hiking Trail, Great Smoky Mountain National Park

 This trail does have an official parking lot, with spaces on both sides of the street.
 Due to the popularity of the trail, it would be a miracle if you managed to get one of these spots.
 Most likely you will wind up having to park on the side of the road, like we did.
 Also, there are no restrooms nearby.

 Related Read: 15 Best Family Hikes In The Smoky Mountains

 Now, I have some good news and some bad news.
 You’re getting the good news first, which is that this entire trail is paved.
 Yes, paved.
 The bad news?
 It may as well not be.
 This trail is in no way handicap or stroller accessible, and there are huge signs that warn of this at the trailhead.
 Of course, we still saw at least 3 strollers as we hiked.

 Related Read: Townsend Y Swimming Hole

 The most glaring reason for the warning is that the path is very narrow and largely in disrepair.
 It’s a squeeze to fit 2 people side by side on the paved path and large portions are missing, crumbling, or eroding.
 The erosion makes it easy to slip off the side of the path.
 The mountain goes up on one side and down on the other.
 So, be sure to keep your kids close to the sidewall and not the cliff.

 Although it is primarily uphill, the assent is not very strenuous.
 There are several benches along the way, but we thankfully didn’t have to take many breaks at all.
 I usually take about 20 breaks per trail (I wish that was an exaggeration).
 Here, we only took 1 or 2.